Automated Metering Infrastructure (AMI)

 After completing a competitive Request for Proposals process, the City contracted with RTS Water Solutions from Parkville, Mo., to install the new meters and radio transmitters.
-The contractor will be working through one section of the city at a time over the course of 10 months to replace or retrofit the more than 10,000 water meters along with older meter lids in Liberty.
+The contractor will be working through one section of the city at a time over the course of 10 months to replace the more than 10,000 water meters along with older meter lids in Liberty.

 How will I know when my water meter will be replaced?

 If you have an exterior meter, be on the lookout for a postcard from the City of Liberty that will alert you as to when the contractor plans to begin work in your area.
 The contractor will follow up with a door hanger the a few days before they move into the area.